ChanelGreen/chanelgreenceamls26.github.io/index.md

   - label: I Believe
     text: "A healthy Individual creates a healthy family and community"
   - label: I Am
-    text: "Building Wealth with Purpose"
+    text: "Building wealth with Purpose"
   - label: I Will
     text: "Create a healthy world"
 ---